Admissions and Records

 unit of A in an honors course will receive a total of 5 points; B, 4 points; and C,

+Subject Requirements.
 The California State University requires that first-time freshman applicants complete, with grades of C or better, a comprehensive pattern of college preparatory study totaling 15 units.
 A "unit" is one year of study in high school.

 - 2 years of social science, including one year of U.S. history or U.S. history and government